christopherobin/mage/docs/walkthrough/Modules.md

 **automatically** expose it on your client module.
 The user command function is named the same as the implementation's filename.
 Requirements inside the user command are:

-- Export an access level.
+- Export an access control list.
+Built in access tag are '*', 'user', and 'admin'
 - Export an `execute` function that contains the logic for the operation and follows the `params`.
 - Export a `params` array that describes the `execute` function, but excludes `state` and `callback`, which always exist.